Latest

 Implementation pattern

-1. Publish clear success criteria and rubrics that are closely tied to job requirements.
+1. Publish clear role success criteria and rubrics aligned to job requirements.

-2. Route candidates through resume fit checks followed by structured video prompts—incorporating human sampling.
+2. Route candidates through resume fit checks and structured video prompts—with human sampling.

-3. Review highlights as a panel, documenting reasons for each candidate's advancement or decline when necessary.
+3. Review highlights as a panel; document reasons for advancement or decline where required.

-4. Conduct quarterly calibration sessions to ensure standards remain consistent across regions.
+4. Run quarterly calibration sessions to keep standards stable across regions.

 Early-stage flow (illustrative)